THE STRENGTH OF COURAGE

 GEORGES BENJAMIN CLEMENCEAU

+There is a lot of strength of courage.
 “What would become of life if we didn’t have the courage to try something new?” said Vincent Van Gogh.
 He knew very well what he was talking about.
 His style stood out among his colleagues as something clearly different, and was misunderstood, rejected and puzzled over by his contemporaries.
 Years later, the beauty of his work moves people all over the world.
 They called him “the red-haired madman.”
 But he took risks.

 In the business world, Thomas Alva Edison often said that he never gave up no matter how many thousands of attempts it took to make create each of his prototypes.
 Every mistake he put behind him meant a new step forward.
-Edison and his team created 1,903 patents, a figure no innovator has managed to improve on.
+Edison and his team created 1,903 patents, a figure no inventor has managed to beat.
 Thanks to Edison and his co-workers, our standard of living today is vastly different to what it would have been without him.
 As a child, his teachers and schoolmates thought he was mad.
 But he took risks.

 There are examples in sport, too, like Dick Fosbury, who revolutionised high-jump technique with what is now known as the “Fosbury Flop”, which consists in running diagonally towards the bar and curving backwards over it.
 He broke away from the traditional straddle method and upright scissors method.
 What is interesting about him is that he was not the tallest, strongest or fastest of athletes.
 He was, however, not satisfied with the usual techniques of the time, and this led him to start experimenting with his own style at the age of sixteen.
 As a student at the Oregon State University he won the NCAA title and was classified for the Olympics.
 At the 1968 Mexico Olympic Games, at the peak of his career, he won the gold medal and set a new Olympic record of 2.24 metres, proving the potential of his new technique, which later continued to break records when other athletes started using it from 1990 onwards.
 The national selection official told him that he would break his back jumping the bar backwards, and said he was crazy.
 But Fosbury took risks… and won.